Series Ni Care

 Care Guide

-Series Ni pots are made from a blend of cast expansion cement and, after surface finishing, are either dyed and sealed, or coated and sealed.
-Both processes create a durable, weather-resistant finish designed for the requirements of bonsai pot use.
+Series Ni pots are made from a blend of cast expansion cement, are either raw or dyed, and then sealed.
+Concrete is a highly dynamic material and presents unique phenomenon and qualities to be aware of and manage in the bonsai pot context.
 Please review the following recommendations for care and usage.
 If you run into a problem related to performance or other related factor, please contact Hito and we’ll assess the best method of action to remedy the issue.
 Please also review Hito’s Return Policy for awareness.

-Mineral build-up commonly occurs from water evaporating, leaving behind minerals on the surface of the pot.
+Despite being sealed, concrete is a porous material.
+It is recommended to use purified water or rain water when watering.
+Impure water will bring contaminants into the pot’s pores.
+Mineral build-up from watering commonly occurs from water evaporating, leaving behind minerals on the surface of the pot.
 After watering, physically drying the pot’s surface is a good method to limit this from happening.

 Soil

-Similarly to the challenges certain compositions of water might create, soil free of excess minerals - primarily salts and metals - will perform best with Series Ni pots.
+Similarly to the challenges certain compositions of water might create, soil free of excess salts and minerals will perform best with Series Ni pots, reducing the possibility of these entering the pot’s pores.
 It’s recommended to thoroughly rinse soils prior to use.

 Cleaning

-Series Ni pots can be cleaned using a mild dish soap and water.
-Light abrasive tools, such as a child’s toothbrush, can be used without risking any harm to the surface finish.
-More abrasive tools, such a wire brushes or scrapers, are not recommended.
-The sooner a pot is cleaned the more likely it will come out well.
-Oiling the surface of the pot is not recommended due to the material not being ceramic.
+Series Ni pots can be cleaned using a mild soap and water.
+Light abrasive tools such as a child’s toothbrush can be used without risking any harm to the surface finish.
+More abrasive tools such a wire brushes or scrapers are not recommended.
+Oiling the surface of the pot is not recommended due to the material not being unglazed ceramic.